Rocka06/MorphonAddon/README.md

 ## Installation

-- Copy the `addons/morphon` directory into your project's `addons` folder and you are all done!
+- Copy the `addons/morphon` directory into your project's `addons` folder
-- **The path to the addon must be `res://addons/morphon` otherwise it won't work!**
+- Enable the addon in `Project -> Project Settings -> Plugins`

 ## License